Note: See the EMA Coverage of Kidney Transplant Services and End Stage Renal Disease (ESRD) subsections for information specific to those services.

 If the member has an approved EMA medical condition that requires PCA services, the provider contacts the county to request an assessment for PCA services.
 Refer to the PCA Services section of the manual for additional information.

 The physician or dentist completes the care plan certification request following the instructions, including listing drugs the member may need in the “All Other Services” section of the CPC request.
 The physician or dentist must list drugs by name and NDC code, and include the NPI and fax number of the dispensing pharmacy.

-Send all requests for prescription drugs with the CPC requestor approval letter to the medical review agent, not the pharmacy review agent.
+The provider also completes the outpatient Drug Prior Authorization Form (DHS-4424) (PDF) for each prescription drug.
+Fax this form to the medical review agent with the CPC requestor approval letter.
+Do not send the form to the pharmacy review agent.
 Requests sent directly to the pharmacy review agent will be returned without review.